Sensory Play Activities: Jelly Play

 Sensory Learning Opportunities.

 This kind of sensory play activity provides multiple learning opportunities.
 The key for our children is social learning, interaction and communication.
 All our children have different “play styles”.
 This kind of sensory activity allows a low demand environment for experimenting.
 There is no set way to do it, no specific “rules” or technical skills needed.

 This kind of exploratory play aids early development skills as well as more advanced concepts like capacity.
 Our youngest enjoys the feel and making “cakes” as well as filling and emptying the containers.
-We can shape this slightly into using comparative language like “big and small“.
-Different sized containers allow for sequencing and use of language such as “full” and “empty”.
+We can shape this slightly by using comparative language like “big and small“.
+Different-sized containers allow for sequencing and the use of language such as “full” and “empty”.

 I hope you have enjoyed this post.
 Please note we use affiliate links to help pay for hosting costs.
 This doesn’t cost you any extra but allows us to receive a small commission if you buy through our links.